openactive/openactive-test-suite/CONTRIBUTING.md

 Please note we have a [Code of Conduct](https://openactive.io/public-openactive-w3c/code-of-conduct/), please follow it in all your interactions with the project.

+## Code Quality

+New code should, as much as impossible, lead to increased coverage of:

+- ESLinting
+- TypeScript type checking

+So that the codebase becomes more reliable over time.

+More generally, the rule is: "Leave it at least as good as you found it.
+Preferably, a little better ☺️".

 ## Commits

 Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 This makes our commit history easy to understand by humans and by automated tools.